-The chapter first describes how relative valuation analysis is applied.
+The article first describes how relative valuation analysis is applied.
 It then explains some of the strengths and weaknesses of relative valuation methods, principally by comparing them to discounted cash flow (DCF) analysis, which, in our experience, is the method most commonly used to calculate ‘forward looking’ market values in investment arbitration.
-The chapter then considers how certain investment tribunals have approached relative valuation analysis.
-Finally, the chapter sets out views as to how relative valuation analysis can usefully be relied on in the context of arbitration.
+The article then considers how certain investment tribunals have approached relative valuation analysis.
+Finally, the article sets out views as to how relative valuation analysis can usefully be relied on in the context of arbitration.

 What is relative valuation?

 Relative valuation is the valuation of an asset by reference to observed prices at which other, similar assets have been traded.
 We are undertaking a very simple form of relative valuation analysis when we note that the identical house next door to ours was recently sold for €150,000 and observe that our house is likely also worth around €150,000.
 A slightly more sophisticated analysis might note that a house on the same street as our own was recently sold for €100,000 and had floor area of 100 square metres, or €1,000 per square metre.
 As our house has floor area of 150 square metres, it must be worth around €150,000.
 In the latter case, we are applying a ‘multiple’ of €1,000 per square metre to the floor area of our house.

 In business valuation, the most frequently encountered forms of relative valuation involve the application of multiples of financial metrics derived from transactions in comparable companies.
 For this reason, in business valuation, relative valuation is often known as ‘multiples’ or ‘comparables’ valuation.